The Making of Liverpool's Egyptian Superstar Mo Salah

 Striving for Perfection

-Salah deserves the accolades now coming his way—this week he was crowned BBC African Footballer of the Year for 2017—and will hope to take his club recognition onto the international stage when he heads to Russia for the World Cup.
+Salah deserves the accolades now coming his way—he was crowned BBC African Footballer of the Year for 2017—and will hope to take his club recognition onto the international stage when he heads to Russia for the World Cup.

 He already has plenty of Egypt memories to drive him on, and it was six years ago that El Sayed remembered a key period in his progression.